gregwhitaker/netifi-acmeshoes/README.md

 This example application shows you how to build microservice architectures using [Netifi](https://www.netifi.com) and [RSocket](http://rsocket.io).

+## What is Netifi?
+[Netifi](https://www.netifi.com) is a platform for building cloud-native applications with the power of [RSocket](http://rsocket.io).

+Netifi provides service discovery, load-balancing, streaming, and back-pressure without deploying a whole host of infrastructure components and without polluting your code with circuit breakers and client-side load-balancing.

 ## Project Structure
 The application contains a number of backend microservices that are called by the [store-app](store-app) to retrieve product information necessary to display a Product Display Page (PDP).